Seth Henigan

-Seth Henigan (born March 10, 2003) is an American football quarterback for the Memphis Tigers.
+Seth Henigan (born March 10, 2003) is an American professional football quarterback.
+He played college football for the Memphis Tigers.

-Early life and high school career
+Early life

 Henigan played high school football at Billy Ryan High School in Denton, Texas.
 He led Denton Ryan to a 39–2 record from 2018 to 2020 and totaled 7,234 passing yards and 79 passing touchdowns with only 14 interceptions.

 College career

 As a true freshman in 2021, Henigan won the starting quarterback job at Memphis.
 He became the first true freshman to start a season opener in the history of the Memphis football program.
+In his Tigers debut, Henigan threw for 265 yards on 19 of 32 attempts and one touchdown in a 42–17 victory over Nicholls.
 In his second collegiate game, he threw for 417 yards and five touchdowns against Arkansas State and was named National Player of the Week.
+In week six, Henigan completed 34 of 57 passes for a career high 463 yards, two touchdowns and two interceptions in a loss against Tulsa.
 He finished the 2021 regular season with 3,322 passing yards, 25 touchdowns, and eight interceptions.

-As a sophomore in 2022, he has tallied 2,782 passing yards through games played on November 12, 2022.
-He led the Tigers to a victory in the 2022 First Responder Bowl and was named MVP of the game.
+As a sophomore in 2022, Henigan threw for a season high 415 yards in a victory over Navy.
+He led the Tigers to a victory against Utah State in the 2022 First Responder Bowl and was named MVP of the game.

+In 2023, Henigan threw for a conference best 3,883 yards on 318 of 476 attempts.
+He also led threw a career high 32 touchdowns to nine interceptions.
+He led the Tigers to their first 10 win season since the 2019 season.
+Against Iowa State in the 2023 Liberty Bowl, Henigan threw for 364 yards and four touchdowns.
+His performance earned him the games Most Valuable Player award.